Cumberkid/Learning-the-Optimal-Solution-Path/README.md

 # Learning-the-Optimal-Solution-Path (LSP)

-Code associated with the paper "Beyond DescretizationL Learning the Optimal Solution Path".
+Code associated with the paper "Beyond Discretization: Learning the Optimal Solution Path".

 LSP is an overall framework for learning the whole solution path for a family of hyperparametrized optimization problems.